 A great public place needs to offer activities for every segment of the population.
 Too often, elderly people are overlooked when activities and play areas are introduced.
 Games like petanque are fun and accessible for people at every age.
 The petanque courts in Bryant Park are always in full swing.

 One of the most unique and fun offerings in Bryant Park is its famous juggling classes.
-You can often catch people spinning and twirling colorful batons throughout the year as they learn tips and tricks to master their juggling skills.
+You can often catch people spinning and twirling colorful batons throughout the year as they learn skills to master their juggling.

 One of Bryant Park's most beloved programs is the Game Corner where all kinds of board and card games are offered for people to play together.
 What's more, the park regularly hosts Game Socials to encourage people to connect and make friends with other board game enthusiasts.